 Prospective Home (UK), EU and International students applying for full-time undergraduate study at Liverpool must apply through the Universities and Colleges Admissions Service (UCAS).

-15 January is the UCAS application deadline for the majority of courses, but applications after this date may be accepted if you are a UK or EU student wishing to apply for 2019 entry.
+15 January was the UCAS application deadline for the majority of courses, but applications after this date may be accepted if you are a UK or EU student wishing to apply for 2019 entry.
 Please note that places are subject to availability and not all courses accept late applications.
 The application deadline for any professional course in medicine, veterinary medicine/science and dentistry has now passed.
 Visit the UCAS website for further details.